nyahkelvin/syslogic/README.md

 Deploying the the application requires the following

 - Database script must be run against a MYSQL instance.
-- change database connection URL and login credentials to match your configuration
+- change database connection URL and login credentials in application.properties and DataSource.java to match your database configuration

 Then run commands in this order from your terminal or command prompt